Abranchini/academic-kickstart/content/authors/admin/_index.md

   url: https://www.epfl.ch/en/

 # Short bio (displayed in user profile at end of posts)
-bio: Broad interests in Neuroscience, Online Learning, Bandits, Bayesian settings, Reinforcement Learning and Physics.
-New interest in graphs and optimal transport.
+bio: Current PhD at EPFL in the LIONS and .Neurorestore.

 interests:
-- Neuroscience
+- Automatic Machine Learning
-- Graphs
+- Neuroscience & neurotechnologies
-- Statistical and Probabilistic Machine Learning
+- Graphs, Physics and Theory of ML

 education:
   courses:
-  - course: PhD in Machine Learning
+  - course: PhD in Electrical Engineering
     institution: EPFL, Switzerland
     year: Present
   - course: MS in Computer Science